albertoscandolara/Real-time-planes-tracker/README.md

 - rotate the icon to match plane direction
 - change icons acccording to airline company
 - use external library to add animations

+## Installation
+To run this project:
+1. Clone the repository
+2. Open the bash inside the newly created project folder, type 'npm start' and fire the command
+3. Check on which port the project is running and copy it 4, In the browser searchbar, paste the copied url

+## Run built project
+To run an already built version of this project, go to this link](https://real-time-planes-tracker.netlify.app/)